Why people build a trust — and why it is rarely about income tax

 The second reason is asset protection.
 Because the trust — not the founder — owns the asset (here, the shares in the property-holding company), the asset is generally beyond the reach of the founder’s personal creditors.
 The Trust Property Control Act reinforces this by keeping trust property legally separate from the trustee’s own estate.

-Trust property shall not form part of the personal estate of the trustee except in so far as he as trust beneficiary is entitled to the trust property.
+Trust property shall not form part of the personal estate of the trustee except in so far as he as the trust beneficiary is entitled to the trust property.

 That separation is the legal engine of asset protection — but it only holds if the trust is genuine.
 Where the founder keeps real control (dictating trustee decisions, treating trust assets as their own), a court may treat the trust as the founder’s alter ego and look through it, exposing the assets to the founder’s creditors and undoing both the protection and the tax position.
-This is the Parker problem: appoint at least one genuinely independent trustee, hold real meetings, and minute real decisions.
+This is the Parker problem.
+The Supreme Court of Appeal held that the whole idea of a trust is to keep ownership and control apart from enjoyment — and that where the people who control the trust are also the people who enjoy it, the protection invites abuse.
+The practical answer the court gave is to appoint a genuinely independent trustee.

 Continuity and providing for family